 Mi Terms and Conditions (not dated)

-"We are committed to protecting the privacy, confidentiality and security of your personal information by complying with applicable laws, including your local data protection legislation.
+"We are committed to protecting the privacy, confidentiality and security of your personal information by complying with applicable laws, and we are equally committed to ensuring that all our employees and agents uphold these obligations."

 "We may disclose your personal information on occasion to third parties (as described below) in order to provide the products or services that you have requested."